M Hamid: Early life

 Hamid was a student of Jagannath College.
 He served as a Dhaka University Central Students' Union (DUCSU) cultural secretary.
 He debuted theatrical acting in the play Shurjamahal by Kalyan Mitra.
 He, along with his friends, established the theatrical group Natyachakra in September 1972.
 As of 2004, he had directed eight plays for Natyachakra.

 Career

 Hamid worked at Bangladesh Television from 1980 until his retirement in 2006.
 He served as the director of National Institute of Mass-communication (NIMCO).
 In 2011, he joined as a managing director of Bangladesh Film Development Corporation (FDC) and went on to become its director general until he left the position in 2012.

 Hamid served as the chairperson and president of Bangladesh Group Theatre Federation (BGTF).
 He was an executive member of Shammilito Shangskritik Jote (SSJ).

 Hamid was awarded Badruddin Hossain Memorial Award by Padatik Natya Sangsad.

 Personal life

 Hamid is married to Falguni Hamid (née Roy Chowdhury), a retired television and stage actress, since 24 December 1978.
 Together they have a daughter, Tonima Hamid.

-Among Hamid's five brothers, K. M. Khalid is the current State Minister of Cultural Affairs and actor Mahmud Sajjad (d.
+Among Hamid's five brothers, K. M. Khalid is a former State Minister of Cultural Affairs and actor Mahmud Sajjad (d.
 2021).